 Sometimes you just can’t.
-Sometimes you’re frozen.
+You’re frozen.
 If so, you didn’t do anything wrong.
 It’s not your fault.
 Like Ashely Judd, don’t let the shame stop you now.
+Are you wondering, how do I overcome that shame?
+Maybe even long after the incident.
+Especially if you’ve never told anyone?
+Here are some things you can do.

 1. Talk.
-If you can’t confront the harasser, speak out in any way you can.
+If you can’t confront the harasser, speak out in any way you c

 2. Get the support of friends and family.

-3. Get angry, vent with people who’ll listen.
+3. Be angry, vent with people who’ll listen.
 You have every right.

 4. Talk a lot.
 Talk to friends – to other women.
 To anyone you trust.